tristandunn/tristandunn/_posts/2015-05-31-deploying-jekyll-to-vps-part-3.md

 [jekyll-vps-website][13] repository, with the [part-3 branch][14] being
 relevant.

-In the next part we'll add an asset pipeline, improve configuration for serving the assets, and add and force SSL.
+In the [next part][15] we'll add an asset pipeline and improve configuration for serving the assets.
 [E-mail me](mailto:hello@tristandunn.com) if you have any tips, comments, or questions.